DataDog/documentation/content/en/tracing/setup/dotnet-framework.md

 Manual instrumentation is supported on .NET Framework 4.5 and above on Windows and on .NET Core 2.1, 3.0, and 3.1 on Windows and Linux.

-**Note:** When using both manual and automatic instrumentation, it is important to keep the msi installer and NuGet package versions in sync.
+**Note:** When using both manual and automatic instrumentation, it is important to keep the MSI installer and NuGet package versions in sync.

 ## Configuration